-Support for mapping execution files and code generation in Java, C#, or C++ means that you can also automate the conversion of financial data based on the graphical mapping design.
+Support for mapping execution files, code generation in Java, C#, or C++, and automation via MapForce Server means that you can also automate the conversion of financial data based on the graphical mapping design.
 This makes public financial data submission a repeatable and highly manageable process, allowing you to produce valid XBRL reports as required based on the variable data stored in accounting system fields.

 To develop an XBRL mapping based on an existing taxonomy, simply insert your taxonomy structure in the MapForce design pane.
 MapForce will display a graphical representation of the file structure, depicting taxonomy concepts, hypercubes, abstract elements, periods, identifiers, etc. with intuitive icons.